-For more information on these responsibilities please visit our website. www.bcforestsafe.org/resource/woodlot-and-small-tenure-safety-resources/
+For more information on these responsibilities please go to the link below. www.bcforestsafe.org/resource/woodlot-and-small-tenure-safety-resources/

 Directors/Officer/Board Member Responsibilities:

 There are legal obligations attached to your role as a director, officer or board member of the organization (e.g. first nations, private company, and municipality) that holds the tenure.
 There are two main sources -occupational health and safety (OHS) legislation and the Criminal Code.